kelvinutp/home_automation/README.md

 # home_automation
-a combination of mini projects for home automation
+a combination of mini projects for home automation using microcontrolers and/or Raspberry.
+All of them program using Python [MicroPython for microcontrollers]